-In this post we show how to scale down a managed data disk for an Azure VM.
-For the time being, Azure portal only supports increasing the size of the disks.
+In this post, I will show you how to scale down a managed data disk for an Azure VM.
+For the time being, the Azure portal only supports increasing the size of the disks.

-Next we have to RDP to the VM in order to initialize the new disk.
-Go to the Disk Management and assign a size and Drive letter for the new volume.
+Next, RDP to the VM in order to initialize the new disk.
+Go to Disk Management and assign a size and Drive letter for the new volume.

-Once the new volume is initialized, we have to move the files from the source disk to the new volume.
+Once the new volume is initialized, move the files from the source disk to the new volume.
 This can be done using the robocopy.

-The command above will move all data from E: to F:.
-Copy will be optimized for large files (/J), and will affect all files and sub folders (/e).
+The command above will move all data from F: to E:.
+A copy will be optimized for large files (/J), and will affect all files and subfolders (/e).
 Security information will be preserved (/sec).
 The copy will ignore system folders like “Sys Vol Info” and the recycle bin (/Xd).
-Option /Xo will not overwrite existing data unless the source copy is newer than the one possibly existing at destination.
+Option /Xo will not overwrite existing data unless the source copy is newer than the one possibly existing at the destination.

-When the files are moved to the new volume, we can delete the source disk from the Azure portal.
+When the files are moved to the new volume, delete the source disk from the Azure portal.
 The disk has to be detached before we can delete it.

-Once the source volume is deleted, we can assign its Drive letter to the new volume.
+Once the source volume is deleted, assign its Drive letter to the new volume.